-At the Steve Trautman Co. we use Skill Development Plan for transferring trapped knowledge and mitigating talent risks in a critical job role.
-First, we interview identified experts or “peer mentors” and their managers and list all the skills relevant to that role.
+At the Steve Trautman Co. we use a Skill Development Plan for transferring trapped knowledge and mitigating talent risks in a critical job role.
+We start by:

 A skill is defined as something someone can say “go do” and can be learned by a qualified apprentice in about 1 - 2 hours.
 We have found—after almost two decades of using this technique with job roles ranging from bank tellers to video game designers to army base commanders—that virtually all positions have 60 - 120 job skills.

 How Should You Prioritize?